 Sometimes a user participates in your community and then stops or forgets about your offerings for no apparent reason.

 It goes without saying that you want to create a compelling service that your users will return to day after day.
 But, there are times when you want to let users know about new features or new ways of using the service in order to re-energize them or remind them of why they signed up in the first place.

 The re-engagement of your users should be an ongoing effort in most cases, re-engagement efforts are done through sending email campaigns, push notifications, local notifications and other techniques on a regular basis.
 Learn how to add Push Notifications to your Ionic App.

 We have learned a lot (and we are still learning), in our journey to develop great mobile apps, and we aim to share all that knowledge both design and technical with the Ionic Community.

 If you are planning to build a mobile app, we suggest you to consider Ionic Framework.

 We also want to help you create awesome apps!
-You can find many high quality ready-made ionic mobile templates covering most of the patterns mentioned above that will ease your pains and save you weeks of developing time so you can just focus on customization and the core value of your app.
+You can find many high quality ready-made Ionic starter templates covering most of the patterns mentioned above that will ease your pains and save you weeks of developing time, so you can just focus on customization and the core value of your app.

-Let us know if you liked this post with desgin tips to improve the user experience of your ionic apps!
+Let us know if you liked this post with design tips to improve the user experience of your Ionic apps!